ohrite/circuit-breakers-2024/presentation.md

 <!--
 If you're coming into this room and don't know what to build, even if you're going to be offering hourly consulting, I recommend the Lean Startup book by Eric Ries

-As your co-op starts up, it looks like everyone else: recruiting founders, landing your first sale, doing a little planning, and finding money
+As a co-op starts up, it looks like everyone else: recruiting founders, landing its first sale, doing a little planning, and finding money

-If you find money, you'll incorporate, and you'll need to make some serious decisions
+If it finds money, the founders incorporate, and need to make some serious decisions

-This is the first point of difference compared to a traditional business: rather than creating a founder-led dictatorship where you make random guesses and maybe they work out, you're creating a power structure to make random guesses together
+This is the first point of difference compared to a traditional business: rather than creating a founder-led dictatorship where a 23 year old PhD dropout makes random guesses and maybe they work out, a co-op creates a democratic power structure and make random guesses together
 -->

 ---